MikeWise2718/markdowndocs/omniverse/omniverse.md

 call "%~dp0kit\kit.exe" "%%~dp0apps/omni.create.kit" --/exts/omni.ui/raster/default_rasterpolicy_enabled=true --/renderer/multiGpu/enabled=true --/exts/omni.kit.widget.graph/raster_nodes=true %*
 ```

-# App Adaptation
+# App Adaptation (104 - so the kit-app-template repo)
 - An app will come with lots of names that are inappropriate (like "my_name_, "my-app", etc.) so it must be adapted
-- To deploy an app, deploy the latest kit-app-template ()
+- To deploy a new app, first clone the latest kit-app-template (https://github.com/NVIDIA-Omniverse/kit-app-template.git)
 - You can test by runing  `build.bat` and you should do this before you clone it again and rename it
    - There are three apps it builds, you can run them sa folows:
       - `_build\windows-x86_64\release\my_name.my_app.bat`